DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/jenkins.md

 Jenkins displays a test run report with overall results.
 Click the test name for information about a specific test.

 ![View Test Results](../../../images/jenkins/test-results.png)

+> You can also use the [TestCafe plugin](https://plugins.jenkins.io/testcafe/) to attach screenshots and videos to the test results page.